EugenMayer/docker-image-traefik/README.md

 4. Be sure to migrate all your old `.toml` files for `frontends/backends` to the new `routers/services` syntax, see [this reference](https://docs.traefik.io/reference/dynamic-configuration/file/)

 Hint: If you do not set `TRAEFIK_ADMIN_DOMAIN`, on every router the path `/dashboard/` and `/api/` will be matched to the dashboard .. crazy.

-**kubernetes**

-If you are using k8s you might rather consider using a [configMap](https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/) like [this](https://gist.github.com/joejulian/607f0090230d9aa8701155590c22c3e2) to stick with the canonical way and not using this image

 ## Configuration